Welcome to the website of the Long Eaton Natural History Society

-Long Eaton Natural History Society LENS was founded in 1977 and offers a warm welcome to all who are interested in their natural surroundings.
+The Long Eaton Natural History Society (LENS Wildlife Group) was founded in 1977 and offers a warm welcome to all who are interested in their natural surroundings.

 We speak for and act on behalf of wildlife to promote conservation and biodiversity and prevent detrimental development.
 Our group also maintain records of local flora and fauna and promote knowledge of natural history.

-Membership of the society is currently set at a modest £8 per year, which includes a copy of our LENS bulletin, published twice yearly, as well as exclusive access to our online reference section.
+Membership of the wildlife group is currently £10 per year, which includes a copy of our LENS bulletin, published twice yearly, as well as exclusive access to our online reference section.
 New members are always welcome, and we hold indoor meetings with guest speakers and organise site visits throughout the year, depending on the season – please see the Programme page.
 A membership form is available in the Forms section.
-Several back issues of our bulletin are also available in pdf format.
+Back issues of our bulletin are also available in pdf format.

-LENS works both independently and with Derbyshire Wildlife Trust, Nottinghamshire Wildlife Trust, Leicestershire and Rutland Wildlife Trust and Groundwork Derby and Derbyshire to achieve our objectives.
+LENS works both independently and with Derbyshire Wildlife Trust, Nottinghamshire Wildlife Trust, Erewash Borough Council, Broxtowe Borough Council, Derbyshire County Council, the Environment Agency and the Canal and River Trust to achieve our objectives.
 We also encourage reporting of wildlife sightings in the Derbys/Leics/Notts areas to our recorder.
 Reporting can be done online using the Lens Wildlife Sighting Reporter form, or alternatively using a downloadable Postal Record Form which can be printed for postal return.